bynnchapu/dotfiles/README.md

-Dotfiles of Noriki (a.k.a.
+Dotfiles for Noriki (a.k.a.
 Tencho)
 ====

 ```